Conditions Salivary stones

 At a glance

-- Surgery is sometimes required.
+- Surgery is sometimes required to remove the salivary stone.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.